-We next sought to determine if increased NRG1 type III signaling in Nrg1t3 mice elicits activation of known signaling pathways downstream of ErbB2/3 that are necessary for Schwann cell development, differentiation and myelination, PI3K/AKT, calcineurin/NFATc4 and MAPK/ERK (Grossmann et al., 2009; Kao et al., 2009; Maurel and Salzer, 2000; Newbern et al., 2011; Ogata et al., 2004).
+We next sought to determine if increased NRG1 type III signaling in Nrg1t3 mice elicits activation of known signaling pathways downstream of ErbB2/3 that are necessary for Schwann cell development, differentiation and myelination, PI3K/AKT, calcineurin/NFATc4 and MAPK/ERK (14-18).
 These three signaling pathways are thought to trigger Egr2 dependent gene activation and subsequently myelination downstream of NRG1 type III.

-The activity of AKT was increased in both Nrg1t3 and Nrg1t3;Q215X one-month old sciatic nerves (Fig. 4A) which correlates with previous in vitro and in vivo observation (La Marca et al., 2011; Syed et al., 2010; Taveggia et al., 2005).
-In addition, we found hyperactivation of ERK1/2 pathway in both Nrg1t3 mutant mice (Fig. 4B), in agreement with recent findings that sustained and augmented MAPK/ERK signaling increases myelination (Ishii et al., 2013; Sheean et al., 2014).
+The activity of AKT was increased in both Nrg1t3 and Nrg1t3;Q215X one-month old sciatic nerves (Fig. 4A) which correlates with previous in vitro and in vivo observation (6, 44, 45).
+In addition, we found hyperactivation of ERK1/2 pathway in both Nrg1t3 mutant mice (Fig. 4B), in agreement with recent findings that sustained and augmented MAPK/ERK signaling increases myelination (46, 47).